Procedure: Academic programs and courses accreditation

 Reaccreditation of coursework programs

 - Each of the University's award programs is reviewed at least every five years using the University's proforma.
 Programs subject to professional accreditation may be reviewed using the proforma of the relevant accreditation body, as long as the requirements of the ANU program reaccreditation proforma are addressed.
+The review considerations include any Associate Dean (Education) approved limits on credit.

 - If an academic program is not reviewed within the agreed schedule submitted annually to the Academic Quality Assurance Committee, the relevant managing ANU College(s) is to provide a rationale to Academic Quality Assurance Committee as to why the program's current accreditation term should be extended, explaining why the review has not been completed according to the schedule.